kief/infrastructure-as-code.com/_patterns/stack-replication/template-stack.md

 <figure>
   <img src="images/template-stack.png" alt="A Template Stack is an infrastructure stack project that is designed to be replicated consistently"/>
-  <figcaption>A Template Stack is an infrastructure stack project that is designed to be replicated consistently.</figcaption>
+  <figcaption>Figure 1.
+A Template Stack is an infrastructure stack project that is designed to be replicated consistently.</figcaption>
 </figure>